-If you love history, art and tales from the Old West, a stop at the Chisholm Trail Heritage Center & Garis Gallery of the American West in Duncan is a must for you and your family.
-Outside, visitors will find a covered portico and tables, as well as walking trails for travelers who need a place to stop and relax.
+If you love history, art and tales from the Old West, a stop at the Chisholm Trail Heritage Center & Garis Gallery of the American West in Duncan is a must.

-As you watch the Center’s exclusive movie, “The Chisholm Trail Experience” you will feel the rumble of a thunderstorm and a longhorn stampede in the 4D theater.
+Enjoy an introduction to the Center with an exclusive movie “The Chisholm Trail Experience” in the 4D theater.
+Viewers will feel the rumble of a thunderstorm and a longhorn stampede.
 A stop in the Campfire Theater lets you listen to animatronics Jesse Chisholm and Tex as they share the story of how the Chisholm Trail name originated.

-In the interactive area, try your roping skills as you sit in a leather saddle and attempt to rope "Hollywood" the longhorn steer.
+Try your roping skills as you sit in a leather saddle and attempt to rope "Hollywood" the longhorn steer in the interactive area.
 Step back in time in the Duncan General Store and play a game of checkers, and explore the past of cowboy life on the Great Plains.
 A collection of American Western art in the Garis Gallery of the American West features historic artwork by legendary cowboy artists - George Catlin, Frederic Remington, Charles Russell, Charles Livingston Bull, John Coleman and Paul Moore.
-They are only a few of the rotating 300 plus collection of art.

 Don't miss the "On the Chisholm Trail" bronze monument, a life-size tribute to the American cowboy and cattle drive.
 This exhibit sits on the exterior grounds, south of the covered portico and was created by Oklahoma artist/sculptor, Paul Moore.
 Take a walk along the Chisholm Trail path outside and learn the history of the trail.